How to Transfer Land Title in the Philippines 2023

 In a property purchase process, it should be made clear to all parties involved – seller, listing broker, buyer, and buyer’s broker – who should be doing the title transfer.
 That should have been agreed on from the start.

 If you are the buyer, it is in your best interest to know the steps on how to transfer land title in the Philippines to a new owner, namely: YOU.
 You may want to do this yourself, on the assumption that you have the time and the patience to go through with it.
 Alternatively, you can hire the services of a lawyer, a licensed real estate broker, or a title transfer company, for a certain service fee.
 Service fees vary depending on the location of the property.

 For your reference and guidance, here are the:

 4 Steps on How to Transfer Land Title in the Philippines

 Note that we refer to it as a land title transfer procedure but the same goes when transferring title for a condominium or other properties.

-Now, before the step-by-step guide on how to transfer land titles, we assume that both parties, the seller and the buyer have had a meeting of the minds and have executed a document to effect the conveyance of the property.
+Now, before the step-by-step guide on how to transfer land titles and the requirements for transfer of title, we assume that both parties, the seller and the buyer have had a meeting of the minds and have executed a document to effect the conveyance of the property.
 This deed of conveyance Philippines for a sale (for example), referred to as a Deed of Absolute Sale, spells out the details of the subject property, the selling price, and the parties involved.

 - Deed of Conveyance – whether it is a Deed of Absolute Sale (DOAS), Extrajudicial Settlement of Estate with Sale (EJS with Sale), Deed of Donation, etc. Prepare 8 copies.